-Trump’s style proves less appealing to Michigan GOP women voters, poll finds
+Trump’s style proves less appealing to Mich.
+GOP women

 When Donald Trump launched his campaign for the Republican presidential nomination last summer, Karen Peterson of Battle Creek liked the New York billionaire.